5 Ways Online Reputation Management Boosts Lead Generation

 If you know your product or service can solve their problems, once again, you can engage directly with them.
 The answer might not always lay in promoting only your product or service, but it can also be useful content or learning materials.
 If the content is gated, as it often is the case with ebooks, for example, you’ll obtain their email and gain a marketing qualified lead.

-From there, you can continue supporting their journey through the sales funnel by utilizing a sales engagement platform like Reply.
+From there, managers can continue supporting their journey through the sales funnel by utilizing a sales engagement platform like Reply.

 While speeding up your sales workflow through automation, it simultaneously enables you to keep that personalized approach you aimed for in the first place.
 Making a sale seems almost effortless, and it is not an exaggeration.
 The job never ends at pulling in new leads, but instead requires nurturing further down the sales funnel until a deal is closed.
 This is why personalization is important from beginning to end.
 By directly offering people your attention (via your product or useful content), you customize your approach to each person, earning trust by solving their issue.